On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds: Proof of Theorem

 Next, we present a brief outline of the process behind establishing (2) and (3).
 The first task is to establish the regularity conditions \ass{F2}{} and \ass{K}, as defined in Sections \ref{sec.fol_reg} and \ref{sec.fol_curv}.
 This step is essential, as it validates all the technical tools described throughout Sections \ref{sec.geom} and \ref{sec.fol}.
 These regularity conditions are consequences of the bootstrap assumptions, and are a main reason why these bootstrap assumptions are fundamental to the overall argument.

-The \ass{F0}{} condition follows immediately from the \ass{BA}{} assumption.
-For the full \ass{F2}{} condition, we have to work a bit harder; in particular, we need control for the curl $\mf{C}$ of the second fundamental form $k = H$.
-Fortunately, $\mf{C}$ has special structure, given by the Codazzi equations in \eqref{eq.structure_renorm_gc}, which, along with \ass{BA}{}, grants it the required control.
-Finally, for the \ass{K}{} condition, we combine the Gauss equation in \eqref{eq.structure_renorm_gc} along with the second equation in \eqref{eq.structure_renorm_ell}.
+The \ass{F0}{} condition follows immediately from the \ass{BA}{} assumption, namely, from the smallness of the second fundamental form $k = H$.
+For the full \ass{F2}{} condition, we have to work a bit harder; in particular, we need control for the curl $\mf{C}$ of $H$.
+Fortunately, $\mf{C}$ has special structure, given by the Codazzi equations in \eqref{eq.structure_renorm_gc}, which, along with \ass{BA}{}, grants it the required control. \footnote{In particular, the structure equation for $\mf{C}$ contains neither $\nabla (\trace H)$ nor $M$ (both of which would require $L^2$-Besov control) on its right-hand side.} Finally, for the \ass{K}{} condition, we combine the Gauss equation in \eqref{eq.structure_renorm_gc} along with the second equation in \eqref{eq.structure_renorm_ell}.
 This, along with \ass{BA}{}, suffices to decompose the Gauss curvature $\mc{K}$ as in the \ass{K}{} condition.
 In particular, the only term in the equation for $\mc{K}$ which is not $L^2$-controlled is the divergence of $Z$.

 With the regularity conditions established, we next focus on obtaining the required improved estimates.
 Many of the quantities, e.g., $\trace H$, $\ul{H}$, $M$, can be controlled by exploiting the evolution equations that they satisfy; see \eqref{eq.structure_renorm_ev} and \eqref{eq.structure_renorm_evd}.
 For $H$ and $Z$, however, one also requires the elliptic estimates of \eqref{eq.structure_renorm_ell}.
-These estimates are handled in essentially the same manner as in \cite{kl_rod:cg, wang:cg}.
+The main idea is essentially the same as in \cite{kl_rod:cg, wang:cg}: the structure equations \eqref{eq.structure_renorm_ev}, \eqref{eq.structure_renorm_ell}, \eqref{eq.structure_renorm_evd} for the connection coefficients generally have the schematic form

+where $\mc{A}$ and $\mc{R}$ represent any of the connection and curvature coefficients, respectively. \footnote{There are of course exceptions to this, in which the right-hand side of the equation contains terms linear in $\mc{A}$.
+These must be addressed throughout the proof by being more careful with the order in which the various structure equations are used.} Assuming that the appropriate norms can be used, then \eqref{eq.structure_generic_form}, along with \eqref{eq.renorm_ass_flux} and the bootstrap assumption \ass{BA}{\delta, \Delta}, yields the improved estimates